SundareshSankaran/r-runner/README.md

 ### Input parameters:

+1. Input Data (input port, optional): attach an input table (SAS dataset) to this port to facilitate analysis in R.  You should refer this input dataset as r_input_table inside the R script.

-1. Input R Script (file selector, optional):  attach an R script which you wish to execute.
+2. Input R Script (file selector, optional):  attach an R script which you wish to execute.

-2. R Snippet (text area, optional): use this for short (less than 32768 characters) snippets of R code you wish to execute.
+3. R Snippet (text area, optional): use this for short (less than 32768 characters) snippets of R code you wish to execute.

 Ensure your R script is styled and  indented as per R conventions to avoid failures.

-3. R_HOME path (Configuration tab, verify/change defaults): rpy2  needs to know where to find R on the system.
+4. R_HOME path (Configuration tab, verify/change defaults): rpy2  needs to know where to find R on the system.
 Change this default value after consulting your administrator.
 The default is based on an environment where R and Python are installed using the SAS Configurator for Open Source (also known as sas-pyconfig) and sas-open-source-config utilities.

 ### Output specifications: